VIVAgroupTUNI/TiterDORATools/README.md

 The full script package containing the files and directories to run all the scripts is in Source directory.
 It includes the scripts for the two different analyses (EPD and DORA), different well-plate formats (96- and 384-well plates), and different analysis steps for the DORA data (normalization, 4PL fitting and statistical analysis).
 The script package also includes test data (Test_EPD_96wp.xlsx, Test_multiple_EPD_96wp.xlsx, Test_EPD_384wp.xlsx and Test_DORA_384wp.xlsx files) for learning how the script works.
 The test data has been scripted and includes information of what parameters were used for scripting.

-Instruction directory contains short, basic instructions for installing Python and required libraries using Script_Installer.py, and how to use the use the scripts.
+Instruction directory contains short, basic instructions for installing Python and required libraries using Script_Installer.py, and how to use the use the scripts as well as script specific instructions.

 To access tutorials for more detailed instructions on what the scripts do and what should be considered for each script, run the script with any of the following parameters ["i", "info", "h", "help"] e.g., "python EPDScript_384.py help" on Windows PowerShell.